Return to the BUILD

 Place the Battery into the Battery Holder as shown.
 The screw holes will only line up it this is fitted correctly.

-I used my metallic Sharpies to give my Battery some color.
+I used my Metallic Silver and Gold Sharpies to give my Battery some color.
 It probably will never be seen again, but it was fun anyway:

 Here it is installed in the Battery Holder: